Imports:

 Running Objective Scorer Evaluation#

-using a dataset of LLM assistant responses and human labels stored as a CSV file.
-This is much like the previous example except we use the SelfAskRefusalScorer
+The following cell demonstrates how to run a custom objective evaluation on a Scorer using a dataset of LLM assistant responses and human labels stored as a CSV file.
+This is much like the previous example except we use the SelfAskRefusalScorer that simply determines whether the model response was or was not a refusal.

-from pyrit.common.path import SCORER_EVALS_OBJECTIVE_PATH
+from pyrit.common.path import SCORER_EVALS_TRUE_FALSE_PATH

 refusal_scorer = SelfAskRefusalScorer(chat_target=target)